-The Tivoli Gardens in Copenhagen, Denmark, were opened in 1843 and first called 'Tivoli & Vauxhall' - 'Tivoli' alluding to the Jardin de Tivoli in Paris (which in its turn had been named from Tivoli near Rome), and 'Vauxhall' - alluding to the Vauxhall Gardens in London.
+The Tivoli Gardens in Copenhagen, Denmark, were opened in 1843 and first called 'Tivoli & Vauxhall' - 'Tivoli' alluding to the Jardin de Tivoli in Paris (which in its turn had been named after Tivoli near Rome), and 'Vauxhall' - alluding to the Vauxhall Gardens in London.
 From the very start, Tivoli included a variety of attractions: buildings in the exotic style of an imaginary Orient: a theatre, band stands, restaurants and cafes, flower gardens, and mechanical amusement rides such as a merry-go-round and a primitive scenic railway.
 After dark, coloured lamps illuminated the gardens.
 On certain evenings, specially designed fireworks could be seen reflected in Tivoli's lake.
 The gardens' character was therefore (and remains) pretty close to that of the original Vauxhall gardens in London.

 Vauxhall Garden in Nashville, Tennessee, USA was "a fashionable place of entertainment which was established by Messrs.
 Decker & Dryer in 1827 and operated for more than a decade.
 It covered several acres & included a ballroom, dining hall and miniature railroad."

 Foksal Street in Warsaw, Poland is named after the 'Vauxhall' public playground established here in the 1700s.
 It was 'an amusement park’ for the better off townspeople who went to see the theatrical performances, concerts or circus shows on certain days of the week.